Don Carlo

 Program and cast

-Don Carlo: Joshua Guerrero
+Don Carlo: Vittorio Grigolo

-Rodrigo, Marquis von Posa: Étienne Dupuis
+Rodrigo, Marquis of Posa: Étienne Dupuis

-Eboli: Eve-Maud Hubeaux; Elīna Garanča*
+Eboli: Eve-Maud Hubeaux

 Video: Ilya Shagalov

-Music Dramaturgy: Daniil Orlov
+Music dramaturgy: Daniil Orlov

 Vienna State Opera